 Finding places to eat in Edgewater among all the highrises can feel like looking for ants in a giraffe dance party.
 But they’re there, and when you do find them, you can’t help but feel happy they haven’t been crushed by something a lot bigger.

 This area is growing like crazy but - surprisingly - it’s still full of the kind of small neighborhood spots where you might have a conversation with the cashier about how you trained your dog not to chew on the furniture.
-Our guide to Edgewater’s best restaurants has those places and more, including a classic Cuban diner, not one but two BYOB taco trucks, and an Italian bakery that’s very good at stuffing things inside of bread.
+Our guide to Edgewater’s best restaurants has those places and more, including a classic Cuban diner, a BYOB taco truck, and an Italian bakery that’s very good at stuffing things inside of bread.

 Even if you don’t get one of the outdoor tables at Amara at Paraiso, you’ll still probably have a good meal.
 That being said, do everything in your power to get an outdoor table.
 Throw the host $20, wait for 45 minutes, train a seagull to attack the people at the table you want - whatever it takes.
 Because even though the seafood here (especially the banana leaf-wrapped cobia) is good enough on its own, it’s so much better with the waterfront view.